 As set out above, the Company’s executive management meets with institutional shareholders at least twice yearly and all shareholders are entitled to attend the AGM where they have the opportunity to meet the full Board of Directors and engage in formal or informal dialogue with management.

-Results of shareholder meetings and details of votes cast are publicly announced through the regulatory system and displayed on the Company’s website with suitable explanations of any actions undertaken as a result of any significant votes against resolutions.
+Results of shareholder meetings and details of votes cast are publicly announced through the Compliance system and displayed on the Company’s website with suitable explanations of any actions undertaken as a result of any significant votes against resolutions.

 Information on the work of the various Board Committees and other relevant information are included in the Company’s Annual Report.